centosblog/shwelcome/README.md

     Add `/opt/shwelcome/shwelcome.sh` to your profile file, eg: `~/.bash_profile` (BASH) or `~/.zshrc` (ZSH)

-4. Enable it globally for all users
+4. (Optional) Enable it globally for all users

     Add `/opt/shwelcome/shwelcome.sh` to your shell's default profile, eg: `/etc/zshrc` (ZSH)